My Taalkastin Boatman

 Then we ate them.
 What were those things to us but animals?

-I watched Lila consume the belly of my wife, eating the liver intestines and heart, but never taking her yellow eyes off me.
+I watched Lila consume the belly of my wife, tearing and pushing my bride's once flawless skin aside Lila pulled at my wife's inards with her long replitalian snout.
+As she pulled free and ate the liver intestines and heart, she never took her yellow eyes off me.
 I thought of my father.
-He was a jester or fool at the King’s court.
+He was a jester or fool at the King's court.
 When my mother was executed, he did not protest or show the King one drop of grief.
 He preformed each day as if my mother had never been beheaded.
 Because my father had stayed calm my brothers and I were able to grow up educated and fed.
 If my father could watch a laughing King execute the mother his children, than I could watch this soulless monster eat my new bride.

 Lila didn't finish.
 After she ate the middle part of my wife's body she gestured me out the door.
 I watched numbly as she pulled her long pontoon boat down from a stand behind the raft.
 She stepped on to the boat as before, and I obediently followed her.
 Then she paddled me to the den of the Sage.
 All the while I stared at her rune marked back, my hand on the hilt of my sword, and I thought of my father and the hens.